 As part of our response to the COVID-19 pandemic we're publishing our bimonthly newsletters.
 You can join the LIP Network for free to access our member only resources and get our updates direct to your inbox.
-April's newsletter (Supporting you through challenges and changes) can be found here.
+April's second newsletter (Resilience, Resistance and Results) can be found here.

 The Frontline Network are creating an 'Emergency Fund' to be accessed by Frontline workers who support people experiencing homelessness, who have been directly affected by the COVID-19 pandemic.
 They want to hear from frontline workers on what emerging areas they believe require immediate additional funding to support their work.
 Complete the 'Emergency Fund' Survey to give your views!